 These critics and others suggest that just as traditional advertising has for decades sexually objectified women and their bodies, today’s marketing campaigns are objectifying men in the same way.
 Research and anecdotal reports from doctors suggest that this new focus on fit and muscled male bodies is causing men the same anxiety and personal insecurity that women have felt for decades.

 Advertising also contributes to the narrow range of roles for men through the aggressive gender-coding of toy packaging.
-Despite boys' interest in cooking and the popularity of shows such as Iron Chef among young boys, for instance, few makers of cooking toys have made any attempts to offer their products in gender-neutral packaging.
-This is important because once boys and girls reach school age, they begin to prefer toys they see as being "right" for their gender, and to reject toys associated with the other gender – even if they had previously played happily with those same toys.
-If we want to provide both boys and girls with a wide range of possible roles we need to make sure our homes and classrooms include toys that allow them to explore those roles.
+Despite boys’ interest in cooking and the popularity of shows such as Iron Chef among young boys, for instance, few makers of cooking toys have made any attempts to offer their products in gender-neutral packaging.
+This is important because once boys and girls reach school age, they begin to prefer toys they see as being “right” for their gender, and to reject toys associated with the other gender – even if they had previously played happily with those same toys.

 Craig, Steven.
 Men’s Men and Women’s Women: How TV Commercials Portray Gender to Different Audiences.
 In Robert E Kemper (Ed): Issues and Effects of Mass Communication: Contemporary Voices.
 San Diego, CA: Capstone Publishers pp. 89-99